borgbackup/borg/docs/development.rst

 requests (if you don't have GitHub or don't want to use it you can send smaller patches via the borgbackup :ref:`mailing_list` to the maintainers).

-Stable releases are maintained on maintenance branches named x.y-maint, eg. the maintenance branch of the 1.0.x series is 1.0-maint.
+Stable releases are maintained on maintenance branches named ``x.y-maint``, eg. the maintenance branch of the 1.0.x series is ``1.0-maint``.

-Most PRs should be made against the ``master`` branch.
-Only if an issue affects **only** a particular maintenance branch a PR should be made against it directly.
+Most PRs should be filed against the ``master`` branch.
+Only if an issue affects **only** a particular maintenance branch a PR should be filed against it directly.

-While discussing / reviewing a PR it will be decided whether the change should be applied to maintenance branch(es).
+While discussing / reviewing a PR it will be decided whether the change should be applied to maintenance branches.
 Each maintenance branch has a corresponding *backport/x.y-maint* label, which will then be applied.